excalith/git-cheats/README.md

 	<h1 align="center">Git Cheats • Interactive Git Cheatsheet</h1>
 </p>

+> **Warning**
+> This project has been integrated into a larger project called [Dev Cheats](https://github.com/excalith/dev-cheats), which includes expanded features and resources.
+As a result, this project will be archived soon.
+To continue accessing these resources and more, please update your bookmarks by visiting the [Dev Cheats - Git](https://dev-cheats.vercel.app/git) page.
+Thank you for your support!

+---

 <p align="center">
 Git Cheats is an intuitive and user-friendly interactive Git cheatsheet that provides a handy reference for developers to search and access commonly used Git commands quickly and efficiently.
 </p>